slammon/slammon/README.md

 Here are some ideas to get you started:

-- whats your ip
+- :pick: whats your ip:
-- :key:	what are your private keys
+- :key:	what are your private keys:
 - 🔭 I’m currently working on **nothing**
 - 🌱 I’m currently learning **nothing**
 - 👯 I’m looking to collaborate on **nothing**